7 Things To Know About The Plastic Surgery Operating Room

 3. There may be music — and essential oils

-“I always have music on during surgery,” says Denver-based plastic surgeon Gregory Buford, MD, of Beauty by Buford.
+“I always have music on during surgery,” says Denver-based board certified plastic surgeon Gregory Buford, MD, of Beauty by Buford.
 “But recently I also started including essential oils.”

 Much like music, essential oils are another favored practice for keeping patients calm.
 According to a recent study published in Laryngoscope Investig Otolaryngol, aromatherapy helps combat preoperative anxiety that can have a negative impact on patient satisfaction and outcomes.